ICanBoogie/ActiveRecord/README.md

 $model->join(':contents', [ 'mode' => 'LEFT', 'as' => 'cnt' ]);
 ```

-**Note:** If a model identifier is provided, the `get_model()` helper is used to object the model
+**Note:** If a model identifier is provided, the model collection associated with the
-instance.
-Checkout the "Patching" section for implementation details.
+query's model is used to obtain the model.